Thinking of fitting your artificial grass yourself? Then you’ll need to be careful to complete the job without mistakes.

 Although we recommend hiring a professional installer to fit your artificial grass, we know that some of you will choose to go down the DIY route.
 That’s why we’ve put together the following list of common mistakes people make when installing their own fake grass.

-Learn from the mistakes of others, and make sure to avoid these common errors.
+Learn from the mistakes of others, and make sure to avoid these common errors when fitting artificial grass.

 It’s important to assess the surface on which you plan to lay your artificial grass.
 It should be an even surface without imperfections such as tree roots or cracks in concrete.